Reed College student organizations represent a wide variety of interests, ideologies, spiritual practices, identities, and activities.

-- Register your group on SIN.
-Use the link “student organization manager” and enter the requested information.
+- Register your group here and enter the requested information.

 - Attend signators’ training.
 This usually happens the first week of each semester.
 Look for advertisements the first week of school that will provide the time, date, and location of the training.
 If you’ve missed the training, contact the student body treasurers at firstname.lastname@example.org to find out what you need to do.

-- Come talk to the staff in student activities (in the student center) to get resources and advice about how to create a successful organization.
+- Come talk to the staff in the Office for Student Engagement (in the student center) to get resources and advice about how to create a successful organization.

 Student organization resources

-- Student activities staff are available to meet with you about any organization-related issues including recruitment, keeping members engaged, running meetings, making decisions and more.
+The Office for Student Engagement staff are available to meet with you about any organization-related issues including recruitment, keeping members engaged, running meetings, making decisions and more.

 There are a number of student organization spaces located in the Gray Campus Center, the basement of Old Dorm Block, and the student union.
-These are administered by the student senate and student activities.
+These are administered by the student senate and the Office for Student Engagement.
 We can assist with keys, maintenance and more.